The Description: Overview

-Duke Valentino (Cesare Borgia) returns from Lombardy to Imola, planning to conquer Bologna.
-This prompts several Italian lords including the Vitelli and Orsini families to conspire at Magione and form an alliance against his growing power.
-Rumours of this meeting foment rebellion in Urbino, and rebels seize the fortress of San Leo from the Duke.
+Cesare Borgia, supported by his father, Pope Alexander VI, engaged in a campaign to take over the Romagna region, remove the existing rulers and bring the province under his control.
+He enlisted the help of mercenaries, including those supplied by the Orsini family, among other commanders.

+Borgia's plan to take over the Romagna was not received well by other local Italian leaders, who felt uneasy as Borgia was increasing his already dominant empire over central Italy, and they believed that Cesare would eventually target them as he had a reputation for betrayal amongst those he allied himself with.
+This led the rulers, which included Oliverotto Euffreducci, Vitellozzo Vitelli, Gian Paolo Baglioni, Pandolfo Petrucci, Guidobaldo da Montefeltro, Giovanni Bentivoglio (through his son Ermes) and the leading members of Orsini family to plot against Borgia with the aim of having him killed or taken prisoner.

 The conspirators seek an alliance with Florence, which instead supports the Duke through Machiavelli.
 After the Duke's forces are defeated at Fossombrone, he pretends to seek reconciliation while secretly gathering troops, including 500 French lancers.
 A peace agreement is reached where the Duke pays 4,000 ducats and promises safety to the Bentivogli, while the rebels agree to restore captured territories and serve him.
 Following the reconciliation, the Duke of Urbino flees to Venice, and Duke Valentino negotiates with the Vitelli and Orsini at Cesena about attacking either Tuscany or Sinigalia.
 When Sinigalia's fortress commander insists on surrendering only to the Duke personally, he sees an opportunity and dismisses most French troops while secretly instructing eight followers to capture the rebel leaders upon arrival.
 On December 30, 1502, the Duke assembles over 12,000 troops at the Metauro river and marches to Sinigalia, where the rebel forces have been sent away except for Oliverotto's men.
 Vitellozzo, Pagolo Orsini, and Duke di Gravina meet the Duke, appearing dejected, while Oliverotto is summoned from drilling his troops.
 Once inside the Duke's quarters, all four are taken prisoner, their forces are disarmed, and that night Vitellozzo and Oliverotto are strangled, followed by Pagolo and Duke di Gravina on January 18 after the Pope captures other Orsini family members.

-Machiavelli was a direct witness to several of the surrounding events.
-Within the description, he refers to himself in the third person.
-According to the historian Alessandro Campi, this is because "[h]e does not want his testimony to be direct or personal, but rather an impartial historical report."
+Machiavelli, who was personally in Senigallia during the events as part of a diplomatic mission, was direct witness to the events, and was influenced by his experience.
+In The Description, he mentions himself in the third person, being sent by Florence to reassure the duke of their good relations.
+He would also expand further on Borgia's overall career in chapter 7 of The Prince, and used Borgia's action towards the rebel leaders as a model for new princes who wish to found their states.